Charles Grodin, ‘Midnight Run,’ ‘Heartbreak Kid,’ star, dies

 Actors, he wrote, should “think not so much about getting ahead as becoming as good as you can be, so you’re ready when you do get an opportunity.
 I did that, so I didn’t suffer from the frustration of all the rejections.
 They just gave me more time.”
 He spelled out that advice in his first book, “It Would Be So Nice If You Weren’t Here,” published in 1989.

-Grodin became a star in the 1970s, but might have broken through years earlier: He auditioned for the title role in Mike Nichols’ “The Graduate,” which came out in 1967.
-But the part for what became a classic went instead to Dustin Hoffman.
+Grodin became a star in the 1970s, but might have broken through years earlier: He auditioned for the title role in Mike Nichols’ 1967 classic “The Graduate,” but the part went instead to Dustin Hoffman.

 Grodin did have a small role in “Rosemary’s Baby” and was part of the large cast of Nichols’ adaptation of “Catch-22″ before he gained wide notice in the 1972 Elaine May comedy “The Heartbreak Kid.”